Publishers need to know their readers to survive in digital era

 By Kirsti Knolle

-FRANKFURT Publishers need to get to know their readers and find out what they want if they are to halt the loss of market share to online powerhouses such as Amazon, industry figures say.
+FRANKFURT, Oct 17 Publishers need to get to know their readers and find out what they want if they are to halt the loss of market share to online powerhouses such as Amazon , industry figures say.

 Until a few years ago, publishers wielded power over readers' selection of books though in-store promotions and newspaper reviews.